Archives

 Compassionate and Supportive Care: Providing care with empathy, understanding, and support, recognizing the challenges and frustrations that come with living with a chronic condition like endometriosis.
 Creating a supportive environment can significantly impact the patient’s treatment experience and outcomes.

-Introducing different ways to manage endometriosis pain, such as mindfulness, meditation, exercise, and repetitive movement strategies (Mckenzie).
+Introducing different ways to manage endometriosis pain, such as mindfulness, meditation, exercise, and repetitive movement strategies (McKenzie).

 Kristen Munoz, PT, DPT